Chapter 1

 A journey from text to pixels on screen

 When you write Bloom code and run it, a lot happens behind the scenes.
-This guide explains the entire journey your code takes, from the moment you type it to the moment shapes appear on your canvas.
+This book explains the entire journey your code takes, from the moment you type it to the moment shapes appear on your canvas.
+It is written to be read front to back: each chapter builds on the one before, the way a compiler's stages hand work to the next.
+But every chapter also stands on its own, so you can jump straight to the part you're curious about and follow the cross-references from there.

 Source Code Your .bloom file